 What is the local community like?

 Does it align with your needs and current interests, as well as your future plans?
 If you are an avid trekker eager to work in sustainable agricultural solutions, then a massive city might not be your best bet for you, both in terms of your day-to-day life and the industry you hope to enter, even if you’ve just been admitted to Columbia Business School and it’s the highest-ranked business school on your list.
 Of course, Columbia Business School may have great off-campus programmes that cater to your interests, but you’ll need to research ahead of time.
-Which brings us to…
+This brings us to…

 Have you done your research?

 Talk to people!
-Reach out to alumni, read student forums, ask the admissions office to be connected with a current student.
+Reach out to alumni, read student forums and ask the admissions office to be connected with a current student.
 They will be the best people to tell you what the programme really feels like and how it works.
 Attend alumni events in your area and get in touch with someone to ask any pressing questions you have about the college.
 Also, be sure to leverage the expertise and resources of the admissions office–their sole purpose at this stage is to get your offer to convert to a YES.
 They are at your service and will do anything to get you to come to their programme.

 Whatever you decide, chances are you will end up in a great place with a ton of opportunities.
 So try to get as much information as possible, be realistic about your own needs and go with what feels like the best fit.
 In the end, the place where you will be the happiest is going to be the best place for you, no matter what it’s ranking.